 THE CLIFFS OF MOHER - CLIFFS IN IRELAND

 One of Ireland’s favourite visitor experiences, the Cliffs of Moher tower over the rugged west Clare coast.
-Walk the safe, paved pathways and view the incredible Cliffs that sit on Europe’s most westerly tip and enjoy the spectacular vistas over the Atlantic Ocean and the Aran Islands.
+Walk the safe, paved pathways and view the famous Cliffs that sit on Europe’s most westerly tip and enjoy the spectacular vistas over the Atlantic Ocean and the Aran Islands.
 Their natural beauty has inspired artists, musicians, and poets for generations, as well as absorbing scientists and geologists, drawn by the unique landscape in which they sit.
 The Cliffs of Moher, the most famous cliffs in Ireland, will leave you awestruck, creating memories that will stay with you forever.